replit-community/database/database-server/README.md

 ### Testing

 I use Vitest to test basic server routes, such as logging in or creating new bins.
+It requires the development server to be online, so you could use `npm run dev` or the Docker commands outlined below.

-Unfortunately, it does require the development server to be online (you could technically use `createApp` in `beforeAll` because it does include a dispose function, but the tests are run in parallel and shouldn't impact each other)
+I didn't use use `createApp` in `beforeAll` (I even created a dispose function) because the tests are run in parallel and shouldn't really impact each other.

 ```bash
 npm run dev     # start development server